zbm-dev/zfsbootmenu/README.md

  ZFSBootMenu has been tested successfully with Kernel 5.8.14, Dracut 050 and OpenZFS 2.0.0-rc4.

+# ZFS boot environments

+From the perspective of ZFSBootMenu, a "boot environment" is simply a ZFS filesystem that contains a Linux kernel and initramfs in its `/boot` subdirectory.
+More thorough consideration of the concept is presented in the [boot environment primer](BOOTENVS.md).

 # System prereqs

 To ensure the boot menu can find your kernels, you'll need to ensure `/boot` resides on your ZFS filesystem.
 An example filesystem layout is as follows: